-Welcome to university!
+Welcome to Carson-Newman University!
 Like anything, university life has its own language, so it is important to “learn the lingo.”
-This will save you a lot of confusion, and you will look like a university pro.
+Understanding the lingo will save you a lot of confusion, and you will look like a university pro.

 Advisor: Faculty member who assists students in planning their courses and helps them determine their university goals.
 Once you have declared a major, your advisor is a professor in your major department.

 Academic Probation: A student goes on academic probation when he/she is not making good grades.
 If the student does not improve his/her GPA, C-N may have to dismiss the student from school.
 Specifics are outlined in the Carson-Newman University Catalog.

 Add/Drop: A student may add an additional class to their schedule within the first week of classes.
 A student may drop a class within a certain period of time during the semester.
 To determine those dates, a student should refer to the university calendar.

 BCM: Baptist Collegiate Ministry, the “umbrella” of the many Christian organizations on campus.

 The Cafe: Stokely cafeteria - the main dining place on campus.

 C-N Connect: Your personal web connection.
 You will be assigned a password as soon as you register.
 You will be able to access your transcripts, financial aid, bills, etc.

 Community Life & Worship (CLW): Students at C-N are required to attend 10 CLWs a semester.
 CLWs include traditional chapel-type services, as well as concerts, plays, lectures, etc. CLWs are an important part of the culture of C-N.

 Convocation: The formal opening assembly of each school year.